cvl-umass/semi-inat-2021/README.md

 models from previous iNaturalist competitions (including iNat-17, iNat-18, iNat-19, iNat-21, and Semi-Aves)
 or any other datasets.
-However, participants **are allowed** to use ImageNet pre-trained model (e.g., pre-trained models from [torchvision](https://pytorch.org/docs/stable/torchvision/models.html)).
+However, participants **are allowed** to use ImageNet-1k (not 21k) pre-trained model (e.g., pre-trained models from [torchvision](https://pytorch.org/docs/stable/torchvision/models.html)).
 If you cannot verify the training set of a model, we strongly urge you to not use them because of the potential overlap of class labels.

-The general rule is that participants should only use the provided images and annotations (except for the ImageNet pre-trained models) to train a model.
+The general rule is that participants should only use the provided images and annotations (except for the ImageNet-1k pre-trained models) to train a model.
 For example, dataset from previous iNaturalist competitions or other existing datasets, collecting data from the web or iNaturalist